Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/events.md

 Allows size values: `tiny`, `very_small`, `small`, `normal`, `large`, `very_large`, `huge`

-Additionally, every event listener requires the name of a menu type[^1] in its declaration
+Additionally, every event listener requires the name of a menu type[^1] in its declaration as a key for which menus the limits are applied to.

 ### Examples